 - stays seated while the bus is in motion until time to exit the bus

-- takes a seat quickly without shoving or shouting
+- takes a seat quickly and safely

 - waits at the designated stop and crosses the street as instructed by the bus driver

-Unless parents have authorized a note allowing students to ride a different bus or get off at a different stop, students will be expected to take the bus to their usual stop.
+Unless parents have sent a signed note allowing students to ride a different bus or get off at a different stop, students will be expected to take the bus to their usual stop.
 No calls will be made from school for this purpose; all arrangements for this type of change must be made before the student arrives at school for the day.
 Eligible students (those who live further than one mile from school) are encouraged to ride the bus unless special arrangements have been made with the office.
 Bus eligible students must have a note signed by their parents on file in the office to walk or ride a bicycle to and from school, unless they live within the walk area.

 - Stay in their vehicle and follow the curb around to the designated drop off/pick up area down from the main office.
 Do not drop off/pick up your student in front of the main office during these times.